techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 1. Select the user, and then go to the **Policies** tab.
 1. Next to **App setup policy**, select the policy, and then make sure that Walkie Talkie is added as one of the first 10 apps in the **Pinned apps** list.

-Additional policy troubleshooting:
+More policy troubleshooting:

-- Currently, Walkie Talkie must added as a pinned app and doesn't support being added as an "installed app" in the app setup policy.
+- Currently, Walkie Talkie must be added as a pinned app and doesn't support being added as an "installed app" in the app setup policy.
 - Assigning only an app permission policy isn't sufficient.
 You must also assign an app setup policy to pin Walkie Talkie to Teams for users who have an E license.

 #### Walkie Talkie not appearing even though it's pinned to Teams

-If a user doesn't see Walkie Talkie in Teams, have them try the following steps:
+If a user doesn't see Walkie Talkie even though it's pinned to Teams, have them try the following steps:

 1. In the Teams app bar at the bottom of the screen, tap **More ...**, find and then tap **Walkie Talkie** to open it.
 1. If Walkie Talkie still isn't showing up, restart Teams.